dayanacavalcante/Obesity-Estimate/README.md

 The data belongs to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
 The data set contains 17 features and 2111 rows.

-The data were taken from the UCI Machine Learning Repository.
+The data is available at the UCI Machine Learning Repository.
 Follow the link:
 https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+#

 ## **Load Data**

 There are ordinal and nominal categorical variables and numerical variables with different orders of magnitude.

-As there were a lot of acronyms in the original column names, I renamed them for a better understanding.
+As there are a lot of acronyms in the original column names, I renamed them for a better understanding.
 ```
 Index(['Gender', 'Age', 'Height', 'Weight', 'family_history_with_overweight',
        'FAVC', 'FCVC', 'NCP', 'CAEC', 'SMOKE', 'CH2O', 'SCC', 'FAF', 'TUE',